-Heath Schechinger, Ph.D., is a licensed counseling psychologist at the University of California, Berkeley, and co-chair of the American Psychological Association Division 44 Consensual Non-monogamy Task Force.
-He also offers therapy and consultation services in the San Francisco Bay Area .
+Heath Schechinger, Ph.D., is a licensed counseling psychologist at the University of California, Berkeley, co-chair of the American Psychological Association Division 44 Consensual Non-monogamy Task Force, and offers therapy and consultation services in the San Francisco Bay Area.

-In addition to providing support for anxiety and depression, Heath specializes working with alternative relationships, sexualities, couples/partners, infidelity, and sex therapy.
+Dr. Schechinger specializes in providing sex therapy and working with alternative relationships and lifestyles, diverse sexualities, couples/partners, and infidelity.
 He has considerable experience in working with concerns related to polyamory/open relationships, kink, TGNC/NB, and LGBQIA.
-He has multiple published articles, including the largest study to date on effective therapy practices with people engaged consensual non-monogamy.

-Many people seek Heath out because of his expertise and advocacy with diverse sexualities and relationship structures, and/or because they prefer to work with a therapist who is knowledgeable and affirming of their marginalized identity or lifestyle.
-He welcomes people of every ability, age, gender, sexual orientation, national origin, race/ethnicity, and religious/spiritual affiliation, and strives to integrate aspects of your unique cultural background and intersecting identities.
+Many people seek out Dr. Schechinger because of his expertise and advocacy or because of his attuned, active approach to psychotherapy.
+Many prefer to work with a therapist who is knowledgeable and affirming of their marginalized identities or lifestyle and/or embodies a deep sense of cultural competence/humility.
+Dr. Schechinger welcomes people of every ability, age, gender, sexual orientation, national origin, race/ethnicity, and religious/spiritual affiliation, and strives to integrate culture and intersecting identities into the therapeutic process.

 Individuals, couples, multiple partners